rickstaa/todoist-global-shortcuts-WIN10/README.txt

 # This is a workaround to use global shortcuts for TODOIST on WINDOWS 10
 *Created on 05/07/2017 - Version 1.0*

-Since TODOIST its Windows 10 app doesn’t support global shortcuts at the moment.
+Since TODOIST its Windows 10 app doesnâ€™t support global shortcuts at the moment.
 I made a 2 little workarounds for the "open TODOIST" global shortcut.
 	1. AutoHotKey workaround (Easy to set up, fast and Relibably)
 	2. Vbs Workaround (Hard to setup, can be slow)

-These workaround add the following global TODOIST shortcuts to WIN 10:
+These workarounds add the following global TODOIST shortcuts to WIN 10:
     - alt+ctrl+a (Add new task)
     - alt+ctrl+s (open todoist)